canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q2/QuestionText.md

     - a `setType` method which accepts a `String` value, updates the **type** attribute with it, and is accessible from other classes
     - a `getType` method which is accessible from other classes and returns the value of the **type** attribute
+    - Note that the return type for the setter methods must be void
     - a `toString` method which returns a String of the information about the `Glasses` class of the form `"These glasses have a size of x, and are type y"` where x is the value of the size attribute, y is the value of the type attribute.